 Lello Bookstore

-Anyway, for Lello Bookstore those rumors turned out to be very useful as now it’s one of the most popular attractions in Porto.
+Anyway, for Lello Bookstore those rumors turned out to be very helpful as now it’s one of the most popular attractions in Porto.
 Huge queues outside the entrance are proof of this.
 We love bookstores but we didn’t want to wait for about 1.5h in a super long queue.
-If you’re up to this, know that you need to purchase a ticket online (€5) or in the ticket office (€6) which later you can use inside Lello Bookstore as a voucher to buy something.
-The bookstore is open daily from 9 AM-7 PM.

 Clerigos Tower